NativeScript/docs-v7/docs/tooling/visual-studio-code-extension.md

     "tnsArgs":["--bundle"]
 },
 ```
-Note that the `nativescript-dev-webpack` will autogenerate the `sourceMapPathOverrides` key.
+Note that the VSCode will autogenerate the `sourceMapPathOverrides` key.

  - Start debugging with VSCode.